 The Purchasing Process at a Glance

 - Identify a qualified and knowledgeable real estate agent to assist you in your property search.
-Do your research and obtain referrals to ensure you are working with a real estate agent who will go above and beyond, before and during the purchase process and after your purchase, to help with your transition as a new property owner in Nicaragua.
+Do your research and obtain referrals to ensure you are working with a licensed real estate agent who will go above and beyond, before and during the purchase process and after your purchase, to help with your transition as a new property owner in Nicaragua.

 2. Visit Nicaragua

 - Come to Nicaragua to view properties with your real estate agent (in person) and meet with potential lawyers in San Juan del Sur and Tola.
 Spending hours viewing properties online can never replace the first-hand experience of having your feet on Nicaraguan soil and viewing them in person.
 We recommend spending your first few days exploring different areas to get a feel for the ambiance before you begin to view properties with your real estate agent – you can check out Trip Advisor’s The Best Things to Do in San Juan del Sur 2023 article for some ideas.

 - After identifying a property that you like and are ready for, we will submit a formal offer to the seller – Invest Nicaragua requires a $1,000 USD earnest funds deposit in order to submit an offer.
 The earnest funds deposit can be made via PayPal or cash.
 If we cannot reach an agreement on terms and price for the property, the deposit is 100% refundable.
 If we successfully reach an agreement, the deposit goes toward the final purchase price.